crunny/info-webhook/README.md

 ## Features

 - Logs visits to a specific link.
-- Sends the visitor's IP address, estimated location, user-agent and screen size to a Discord webhook.
+- Sends the visitor's IP address, estimated location and user-agent to a Discord webhook.
 - The URL includes a base64-encoded string for identifying who opened the link.
 - Redirects visitors to specific URL (currently set to Rickroll)